 Wrist Roller Extension and Flexion

-The low-pulley wrist roller is a great exercise for the forearm extensors and flexors.
+The low-pulley wrist roller is a great exercise for developing the forearm extensors and flexors.
 Just make sure to have a fire extinguisher nearby!
-Here’s where
+Here’s

-The low-pulley wrist roller is a great exercise for the forearm extensors and flexors.
+The low-pulley wrist roller is a great exercise for developing the forearm extensors and flexors.
 Just make sure to have a fire extinguisher nearby!
-Here’s where
+Here’s

-Unilateral (one-side-at-a-time) training allows you to restore left-right symmetry that may have strayed with constant bilateral work.
-When training both sides at the same time,
+Unilateral (one-side-at-a-time) training helps restore left-right symmetry that may have gone off track with constant bilateral work.
+When training both sides together, it’s common for

 It’s a good idea to pair antagonist (opposite) body parts or movement patterns in strength training.
 When it comes to primary exercises for the upper